duaraghav8/Ethlint/README.md

 It internally uses [solparse](https://github.com/duaraghav8/solparse) to parse your solidity code into a Spider Monkey compliant AST

-Solium aims to comply with the official [Solidity Style Guide](http://solidity.readthedocs.io/en/latest/style-guide.html).
+Solium aims to comply with the official [Solidity Style Guide](http://solidity.readthedocs.io/en/latest/style-guide.html).
 In future, Solium would allow its users to choose between certain rules (for example - tabs vs. spaces).

 #Install
 ```bash